-Fish ID+TM uses advanced signal processing to interpret sonar returns, and will display a Fish Symbol when very selective requirements are met.
+Fish ID+[TM] uses advanced signal processing will display a Fish Symbol when very selective to interpret sonar returns, and will display a Fish Symbol when very selective requirements are met.
 When a fish is detected, a fish icon and its depth are displayed above the return that has been classified as being a fish.
-Three different fish size icons represent the intensity of the sonar return, and provide an indicator of relative fish size.

-DualBeam PLUSTM sonar models represent targets detected in the 200 kHz narrow beam as Orange Fish Symbols, and represent targets detected in the 83 kHz wide beam as Blue Fish Symbols.
+Fish symbols come in three different sizes to indicate the intensity of the return; in addition, there is a unique symbol set associated with each of the six beams, for a total of 18 possible fish symbols which can be displayed.
+The following graphic illustrates the different Fish ID+TM symbols and shows the beams with which they are associated.
+For instance, a hollow fish facing left indicates it was detected in the far left beam and a hollow fish facing right indicates it was detected in the far right beam.